eseidel/space_traders/README.md

 Maybe show the list of ships on it in the output?

-## Redesign

-Problem statement:
-- Want to ensure that we always deliver reqeusts to the server on time.
-- Want planning to be able to run ahead of execution.
-- Would like a recorded form of planning to debug separate from execution.

-Idea:
-- Have an execution thread which cannot plan, can only execute instruction streams, one per ship.
-Also knows how to schedule between instruction streams, both for dealing with yields/waits, but also priority.
-- Have a planning thread which cannot execute, only compile to instruction streams which are sent over the to the execution thread.

-Planner cannot talk to the network.

-Executor cannot plan.

-Need to write out an example plan in the instruction/action language.

-Questions:
-* How is state transfered between executor and planner?

-### NavTo
-NAV LOCATION
-DONE

-### Surveyor
-ASSERT_AT LOCATION
-ORBIT
-SURVEY
-DONE

-### MakeEmpty
-FOR EACH CARGO
-  NAV_TO MARKET
-  SELL CARGO
-DONE

-### Miner
-ASSERT_AT LOCATION
-ASSERT enough space
-SELECT_SURVEY
-EXTRACT
-MAKE_EMPTY
-DONE

-### Explorer
-NAV_TO
-DONE

-### GoBuy
-NAV_TO
-BUY
-DONE

-### Distribute
-NAV_TO
-DONE

-### ChangeMounts
-NAV_TO

-# Planner loop
-* Knows about priority?
-* Sees an empty queue, plans for it.
-* Works on projected state?
-* Loops

-# Executor loop
-* Knows about priority.
-* Knows about network cooldowns.
-* Pulls a command from the queue.
-* Executes
-* On failure, marks queue as failed, flushes it?
-* Sends state back to planner (or just updates a shared state via DB?)

 ### Prevent bad trades?

 🛸#2B ✈️  to X1-PY78-88810Z, -2s left